efstasia/efstasia/README.md

 - 👋 Hi, I’m @efstasia (well that's atually my middle name, you can call me by my first name, Sofia)
-- 👀 I’m interested in cats, coding, interior design and many more creative things
+- 👀 I’m interested in cats, coding, tattoos and haircare
 - 🌱 I’m currently learning to code and create websites
 - 📫 How to reach me: You can reach me on my email at sofiawberg@live.se